 - Have mountain biking experience in a variety of terrain and weather conditions.

-- Be competent in the techniques and skills required to safely negotiate the typical trail features encountered at this level of award (as a general guide this is comparable to red graded purpose built trails).
+- Be competent in the techniques and skills required to safely negotiate the typical trail features encountered in the Level 2 environment.
+As a general guide this is comparable to red-graded purpose-built trails.

 - Hold a current two-day outdoor First Aid certificate (this can be undertaken at a later date, but ideally is submitted shortly after assessment).
 It is suggested that the course include 16 hours of contact time.
 For further details on context and outdoor industry best practice guidelines please see the requirements under band 3 within the Insitute of Outdoor Learning’s Outdoor First Aid Training Framework